Click for ALL Laser and IPL Hair Removal clinics in the UK & Ireland registered and verified by Consulting Room.

 Scientific studies in the early 1990s proved that lasers were an effective method of removing unwanted hair, and the first machine approved for use in America was in 1996.
 Since then, many different types of laser and Intense Pulsed Light (IPL) machines or Light Heat Energy (LHE) devices have been developed and improved to remove hair in all areas of the body (including beards).

-This hair removal procedure has proved very popular in a short space of time in the U.S., where figures from the American Society for Aesthetic Plastic Surgery (ASAPS) indicate that laser hair removal was the third most common non-surgical cosmetic treatment in 2016 with just over 1,035,700 treatments performed, an decrease of 8.9% on 2015 figures.
+This hair removal procedure has proved very popular in a short space of time in the U.S., where figures from the American Society for Aesthetic Plastic Surgery (ASAPS) indicate that laser or pulsed light hair removal was the fourth most common non-surgical cosmetic treatment in 2017 with 178 488 treatments performed, an increase of 14.8% on 2016 figures.

 There has been similar rapid adoption of this technology by many clinics in the United Kingdom.